White revolution (India): Program implementation

 Operation Flood was implemented in three phases:

 Phase I

 Prince Charles, Prince of Wales, visits India and Amul with Harichand Megha Dalaya, in December 1980.

-Phase I (1970–1980) was financed by the sale of skimmed milk powder and butter oil donated by the European Economic Community (EEC) through the World Food Program (WFP).
+Phase I (1970–1980) was financed by the sale of skimmed milk powder and butter oil donated by the European Economic Community (EEC) through the World Food Programme (WFP).
 NDDB planned the programme and negotiated the details of EEC assistance.
 During this phase, Operation Flood linked 18 of India's premier milk sheds with consumers in India's major metropolitan cities: Delhi, Mumbai, Kolkata, and Chennai, establishing mother dairies in the four metros.
 Operation Flood-I was originally meant to be completed in 1975, but it eventually lasted until the end of 1979, at a total cost of ₹1.16 billion.

 At the start of Operation Flood-I, in 1970, certain aims were kept in view for the implementation of the programs: